RADIOACTIVE WASTE ®

 Radioactive effluents in medical settings originate from departments that discharge effluents contaminated with radionuclides, which must be treated in decay tanks.
 These departments include: nuclear medicine and dose preparation laboratories, brachytherapy, patient injection rooms, laboratories (hot sinks), and other activities involving the discharge of radioactive liquids.

-double goote
+double goutte

 Our teams will support you in carrying out your projects with complete peace of mind